Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks

 \begin{exe} \ex $DAT(TM_f)$ Theorem: TM$_f$ in DAT weights \\ DAT(TM$_f$) implements TM$_f$ using a repeat block of five layers for each cell of the TM$_f$ instruction table. \end{exe}

 In DAT(TM$_f$), the TM program for $f$ is implemented in the weights; next we see how such a program can be implemented instead in activations: a kind of ICL.

-The universality result (\ref{ex:DAT(TM)}) establishes that, despite the focus here on the particular Templatic Generation Task defined in Sec.~\ref{sec:fun}, the TPF has extremely general relevance for mechanistic interpretation of transformer computation (see Sec.~\ref{sec:enhancingTf}).
+The universality result (\ref{ex:DAT(TM)}) establishes that, despite the focus here on the particular Templatic Generation Task defined in Sec.~\ref{sec:fun}, the TPF has potentially broad relevance for mechanistic interpretation of transformer computation (see Sec.~\ref{sec:enhancingTf}).

-\subsection{DAT(UTM): DAT implementation of a Universal TM}
+\subsection{DAT(UTM): DAT Implementation of a Universal TM}

 The approach presented in Sec.~\ref{sec:DATTMf} could be used to implement a TM that is universal: one that can take as input a tape that includes the TM table for computing a function $f$ as well as an argument string \textbf{\textit{s}}, and can write on the tape the value $f(\textbf{\textit{s}})$.
 However, the random-access memory capability of the TPF allows a natural way to directly construct a more efficient Turing-Universal version of the DAT: DAT(UTM).
 For DAT(UTM), the cells of the PSM are used, like the tape of any universal TM, to store the TM table for computing $f$ as the initial segment of the prompt, followed by the argument string $\textbf{\textit{s}}$ as the remainder of the prompt.
 The completion generated by the machine is then $f(\textbf{\textit{s}})$.
 This is the TM analog of the use of ICL for TGT, with the prefix of the prompt encoding a TM program rather than a text-generation template.
-The analogy is even closer with the task of Nested Function Evaluation presented below (\ref{ex:NFE}).
+The analogy is even closer for the task of Nested Function Evaluation presented below (\ref{ex:NFE}).